-This report, including the opinion, has been prepared for and only for the company's directors as a body for the company to meet its obligation included in standard condition E2 of the company's Regulatory Licence dated 10 September 2013 and to facilitate the carrying out by the Regulator of its regulatory functions in accordance with our engagement letter dated 13 July 2021 and for no other purpose.
+This report, including the opinion, has been prepared for and only for the company's directors as a body for the company to meet its obligation included in standard condition E2 of the company's Regulatory Licence dated 10 September 2013 and to facilitate the carrying out by the Regulator of its regulatory functions in accordance with our engagement letter dated 7 June 2022 and for no other purpose.
 We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come, including without limitation under any contractual obligations of the company, save where expressly agreed by our prior consent in writing.

-Our opinion on the regulatory financial statements is separate from our opinion on the statutory financial statements of the company for the year ended 31 March 2021, which are prepared for a different purpose.
+Our opinion on the regulatory financial statements is separate from our opinion on the statutory financial statements of the company for the year ended 31 March 2022, which are prepared for a different purpose.
 Our audit report in relation to the statutory financial statements of the Company (our "statutory audit") was made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our statutory audit work was undertaken so that we audit report and for no other purpose.
+Our statutory audit work was undertaken so that we might state to the company's members those matters we are required to state to them in a statutory audit report and for no other purpose.
 In these circumstances, to the fullest extent permitted by law, we do not accept or assume responsibility for any other purpose or to any other person to whom our statutory audit report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.